civicdata/Learn-to-Dev-Resources/README.md

-# Learning to Dev Resources
+# Learn to Dev Resources
 Please go to the [wiki for all resources](../../wiki)